 Details of Research

-2. Preliminary studies to search for biomarkers for stratification of sleep disorders
+Preliminary studies to explore biomarkers for stratification of sleep disorders

-Using genomic, lifestyle, and health information of the Tohoku Medical Megabank Project cohort study participants, we will clarify the frequency of causative genetic variants of the two syndromes in Japanese, the incidence status of those with genetic variants, and the relationship between the incidence and lifestyle/health status, in order to develop appropriate preventive measures for those with genetic variants associated with the two syndromes, and to develop a risk assessment system for those with genetic variants associated with the two syndromes.
-This will enable appropriate prevention, early detection, and treatment for those who have genetic changes related to both syndromes.
+Using genomic, lifestyle, and health information of the Tohoku Medical Megabank Project cohort study participants, we will clarify the frequency of causative genetic variants of both syndromes in Japanese, the incidence status of those with genetic variants, and the association between the incidence and lifestyle/health status, in order to develop appropriate preventive measures for those with genetic variants associated with the two syndromes, and to develop a risk assessment system for those with genetic variants associated with the two syndromes.
+This will enable appropriate prevention of disease onset and early detection and treatment of those with genetic changes related to the two syndromes.

 Background of joint research

-Meanwhile, in January 2019, the Pharmaceutical Manufacturers Association of Japan (PMAJ) formulated the "PMAJ Policy Proposal 2019" and announced that it will work on cutting-edge research and development incorporating innovative technologies such as health and medical big data, AI, and genome medicine in an ecosystem built by a wide range of stakeholders from industry, academia, and government.
+Meanwhile, in January 2019, the JPMA formulated the "JPMA Policy Proposal 2019" and announced that it will work on cutting-edge research and development incorporating innovative technologies such as health and medical big data, AI, and genome medicine, in an ecosystem built by a wide range of stakeholders from industry, academia, and government.
 The meeting was attended by over 100 participants from the industry, academia, and government.
 The objective is to create a favorable environment where innovation in the life science field can be realized to extend the healthy life expectancy of the people and to enable economic growth, which in turn will create the next innovation and further develop science.

 Following the above process, the two parties planned to start full-scale preparations for a large-scale joint research project in FY2019, starting with a pilot study during FY2019, followed by a full-scale joint research project in FY2020 and beyond.
-On January 31, 2020, the two parties signed a collaboration agreement for the promotion of next-generation medicine, and decided to proceed with industry-academia collaborative projects promoted by ToMMo and the Pharmaceutical Cooperative Association regarding next-generation medicine (personalized prevention and personalized medicine).
+On January 31, 2020, the two parties signed a collaboration agreement for the promotion of next-generation medicine, and decided to proceed with industry-academia collaborative projects promoted by ToMMo and JPMA regarding next-generation medicine (personalized prevention and personalized medicine).

-Now that the pilot research plan has been initiated through various procedures including ethical review, the two parties will work more closely together to acquire and analyze additional data based on drug discovery needs through joint research such as investigating the relationship between lifestyle-related questionnaire data, MRI image data, and omics data, etc. Through these joint research projects, we will acquire and analyze additional data based on drug discovery needs and promote the social implementation of next-generation medicine and the further creation of innovative pharmaceuticals and medical technologies.
+Now that the pilot research plan has been initiated through various procedures including ethical review, the two parties will work more closely together to acquire and analyze additional data based on drug discovery needs through joint research such as investigating the relationship between lifestyle-related questionnaire data, MRI image data, and omics data, etc. The TMM project will promote the social implementation of next-generation medicine and the further creation of innovative drugs and medical technologies.

 Reference